aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2020-9-2-Key-requirements.md

 title: Key Requirements for Undertaking Research in Auroville
 ---

-In order to undertake any research in Auroville, please note the following key requirements:
+Please read the information given here before you plan to undertake any research in Auroville.

 *1. Make contact with the Research Platform via email.*